quuinnn/NixOS-Configs/README.md

 If you do have an NVIDIA GPU and want the proprietary NVIDIA drivers, edit line 46 and 47 with the correct PCI Bus IDs using `lspci | grep VGA` (if that doesnt work, temporarily install pciutils with `nix-shell -p pciutils` [or [fully install it](https://search.nixos.org/packages?channel=23.11&show=pciutils&from=0&size=50&sort=relevance&type=packages&query=pciutils)]) and copy the IDs to there according to the formatting required by the [NixOS Wiki](https://nixos.wiki/wiki/Nvidia)

 If you don't want Steam just remove the steam.nix file `sudo rm -rf /etc/nixos/steam.nix` and comment out (or remove) line 12 (./steam.nix) from configuration.nix

-After you've finished, run `sudo nixos-rebuild switch --upgrade` to upgrade your system and apply the changes
 ## Packages in order as in the configuration.nix file
 mullvad-vpn (Mullvad VPN)